Education

 Research and Professional Experience

 Riley's research is at the intersection between public and labor economics, and explores topics such as households' decisions to move to economic opportunity, responses to government market interventions and government policy, and economic determinants of marriage and fertility decisions.
+His work examines the Earned Income Tax Credit (EITC), early childhood education programs, and disability insurance and has been published in the Review of Economics and Statistics, Journal of Labor Economics, and Journal of Public Economics.
 His work has been cited in the Washington Post, the Freakonomics Podcast, Marginal Revolution, and The Economist.
 He received his Ph.D. from the University Maryland in 2018 and earned BA in Economics and Russian from Brigham Young University in 2013.
 He is a Research Affiliate at the CESifo and Institute of Labor Economics (IZA).

 Selected Publications and Working Papers by Topic